-We are rolling out a new incident investigation process that will simplify investigations and increase the effectiveness of corrective action plans.
-Under the new methodology, investigation teams will use two new tools to identify key factors and root causes that contribute to incidents: the Five Whys and the Why Tree.
+In 2017, we rolled out a new incident investigation process that has simplified investigations and increased the effectiveness of corrective action plans.
+Under the new methodology, investigation teams use two new tools to identify key factors and root causes that contribute to incidents: the Five Whys and the Why Tree.

 The idea behind each of these methods is that investigation teams will ask “Why?” a number of times until a root cause can be identified and corrected.
 This will simplify the investigative process, identify systemic causes of incidents and allow teams to focus on the most important components of incident investigation: corrective actions.
 We consider the hierarchy of controls when looking at ways to improve our systems and processes, along with preventing reoccurrence.

 The new incident investigation process will aim to prevent the recurrence of significant incidents.
-Training began in the Latin American region and the new methodology is expected to be fully adopted by all sites in 2017.
+Training in the new methodology was completed for sustainability teams at all sites in 2017.
 The focus going forward will be on improving our ability to successfully use the new methodology across all levels of the organization.

 Potential Fatal Occurrences

-High-risk areas identified through the analysis of the 124 PFOs from 2016 include:
+High risks areas identified through the analysis of the 93 PFOs from 2017 include: